 Therefore, anytime you have to nurse your baby, let them do it for as long as they want to.

 Your baby cannot feed well if they do not latch correctly.

-A correct latch is where the baby has lots of breast in their mouth and not just the nipple only.
+A correct latch is where the baby has a large portion of the areola in their mouth and not just the nipple only.

 Proper positioning also helps your baby get enough breast in their mouth and also ensures you and the baby are comfortable.

-If there are any issues like an inverted nipple, lip or tongue-tied, address them well.
+If there are any issues like an inverted nipple, lip, or tongue tie, address them well.
 These issues can be corrected, and if this is the case, see a lactation consultant or your physician.